Is there a maximum number of solar panels allowed in the UK?

 Providing the panels don’t sit closer than 400mm from the edge of your rooftop, you can install as many panels as you want.

 Wondering how much a solar & battery system could save you?
-Click on the button below to answer a few questions, and we’ll generate a quick estimate.
+Simply answer a few quick questions below, and we’ll calculate an estimate.

 Maximum number of solar panels: FAQs